 With such a fascinatingly long and diverse history, Klis Fortress is one of the greatest examples of defensive architecture in Croatia.
-Set atop a rocky outcrop and boasting three defensive stone walls, it must have been an imposing sight to attacking armies.
+Set atop a rocky outcrop and boasting three defensive stone walls, this mighty Croatia fortress must have been an imposing sight to attacking armies.

 Because of its strategic significance, controlling the valley that leads toward Split on the coast, and sheer defensive power, the lands below became a popular place to live.
 A village originated around the fortress during Venetian times.
 And it’s still there today, known as the town of Klis.

 A Major “Game Of Thrones” Destination

 As interesting as all that history may be too hardcore history buffs, most present-day visitors head to Klis Fortress for an entirely different reason.
 Just like many other destinations in Croatia, Klis Fortress is featured prominently in the massively popular TV show “Game of Thrones.”
 Diehard fans will recognize this Games of Thrones fortress near Split as Meereen.

 A visit to Klis Fortress makes for a beautiful day trip from Split or even Zadar (see below for how to get from Zadar and Split to Klis Fortress).
 You could easily spend two to three hours exploring this historically crucial military stronghold.

 How to Get To Klis Fortress From Split

 Klis Fortress lies only about 12 kilometers north of Split and is easily reached by both car and public transportation.
-If you have a rental car, it’s a quick jaunt from Split to Klis.
+If you have a rental car, it’s a quick jaunt from Split to Klis Fortress.